Alvor1991/PP3-Python/README.md

 #### Worksheet Structure

-My Google Sheets document contains at two worksheets: one for storing workout logs and another for tracking progress.
-Each worksheet has columns for different attributes such as date, distance, duration and calculated fields like total distance and average pace.
+My Google Sheets document contains two worksheets: one for storing workout logs and another for tracking progress.
+Each worksheet has columns for different attributes such as date, distance, duration, and calculated fields like total distance and average pace.

 #### Workout Log Data